bjornblissing/osg-3rdparty-cmake/README.md

 The source code for respective library has to be downloaded separately, see download locations below.

+By building the INSTALL target for both debug and release these scripts will create a folder named `3rdParty`.
+Inside this folder there will folders created to represent each platform toolset.

-So far these scripts has been tested with successfully with:
+So far these scripts has been tested with successfully with the following toolsets:

 * Visual Studio 2010 - 32 bit build
 * Visual Studio 2010 - 64 bit build

+* Visual Studio 2013 - 32 bit build

 zlib
 ----
+Latest version tested: 1.2.8

 Sources for zlib can be downloaded from:

 http://www.zlib.net/